 Craft Distilling

-Co-founder of Method & Muse Spirits (project page), an award-winning craft distillery in Golden with fellow Mines faculty and alumni.
+Co-founder of Method & Muse Spirits (project page), an award-winning craft distillery in Golden with a tasting room in downtown Arvada, with fellow Mines faculty and alumni.

 Collaboration & Partnership